shaps80/AppManifest/README.md

 Introducing a library for defining your app's deployment environment configuration.

-Inspired by the Swift Package manifest, the library aims to provide a type-safe _description_ of the available environments, the conditions in which they're available and even custom settings that should be applied when using that environment.
+Inspired by the Swift Package manifest and SwiftUI, the library aims to provide a type-safe _description_ of the available environments, the conditions in which they're available and even custom settings that should be applied when using that environment.

 ## Usage